Peter Jensen (bishop): Views

 Jensen has a reputation with the Australian media for being an outspoken advocate for evangelical Christianity.
 He has spoken out on issues as diverse as abortion, euthanasia and embryonic stem cell research as well as on industrial relations.
 He has expressed his opposition to the ordination of women as priests, saying "the church is more like a family and, within the family, men are the spiritual guides", but believes women can be appointed to the diaconate, and has ordained women as such within the Sydney diocese.
 He is opposed to the ordination of women as bishops.
+In 2012 he declined to participate in the consecration of a woman bishop, Genieve Blackwell, within the Canberra-Goulburn diocese of the province of New South Wales "for reasons of conscience" and deputised the Bishop of Newcastle to do so.
 He has also opposed the ordination of non-celibate gay people as clergy.

 In late 2007, Jensen was one of the founding members of the Global Anglican Future Conference which was held in June 2008, one month prior to the Lambeth Conference.

 In a June 2012 opinion piece, Jensen argued that the acceptance of same-sex marriage is not "for the moral good".
 He also criticised the notion of "marriage equality", noting that society does not allow marriage between siblings or between adults and children.
 He also wrote a letter to parishioners of Sydney's Anglican churches in which he quoted Bible extracts from Genesis on the nature of marriage and said that "The education of children must not be distorted by the state-imposed idea that a family can be founded on the sexual union of two men or two women as a valid alternative to that of a man and a woman."

 In September 2012, Jensen was a panellist on the Australian Broadcasting Corporation's Q&A program and was questioned about his views on several key issues involving the church and society.
 On the question of whether women should be submissive to their husbands, Jensen focused on the vows made by the husband at the time of marriage to act towards his wife in a Christ-like manner.